rsyncOSX/rsyncuidocs/content/en/docs/Limitations.md

 The above will also be true of you are using the Calendar function.

-#### The Calendar
+#### The Schedule

-A note about the Calendar and schedule of actions.
+A note about the Schedule and scheduling of actions.
 There are limitations of how the scheduler works due to how the Timer library is developed.
-Refer to the blog *Timer and Calendar* for more detailed info about the Timer.
+Refer to the blog *Timer and Schedule* for more detailed info about the Timer.

 Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive and you are logged in.
 It *may* prove useful for users who require scheduled  synchronization of data during work.
 RsyncUI may be minimized or not the active window and the timer will still work.